Azure-Samples/aks-load-testing/README.md

 This step gives access to the GitHub Actions workflow to write to the cluster (make changes to the configuration via `kubectl apply`) and create load tests.

 Next, create a second service principal with access to publish to the Azure Container Registry.
-This will have a username/password that needs to be copied to GitHub secrets (see next section):
+This will have a username/password that needs to be copied to GitHub secrets (see next section).

 ```bash
 SERVICE_PRINCIPAL_NAME=${SP_NAME}-docker